 What everyone's reading

-The best cushioned running shoes were selected by e-commerce editor and chief gear tester Ali Ball, based on her personal expertise and feedback from the wider RW editorial team and wear tests.
+The best cushioned running shoes were selected by e-commerce editor and chief gear tester Ali Ball, based on her personal expertise and feedback from the RW team and wider wear tests.
 These shoes earned high praise from us for their excellent padding and strong running performance wherever we wore them, be it road or trail, workouts or races, marathons or short tempo runs.

 Runner’s World UK has been vetting and reviewing running gear and tech since 1983.
 Our essential recommendations are selected based on data and insights gathered by our editors and wider testing team, who put the latest and greatest running shoes and gear through their paces day in and day out.
 Every shoe we test meets the same criteria before it ends up in one of our reviews and nobody else contributes to our decision-making process, especially not the brands we’ve picked.